-That's true by traditional measure, with raw speed the Raiders hope can keep up with the track stars Kansas City trots out on offense Sunday afternoon.
+That's true by traditional measures, as the Raiders hope their raw speed can keep up with the track stars Kansas City trots out on offense Sunday afternoons.

 It's also true in terms of reading and diagnosing plays.
 The Raiders installed a faster multi-core processor this offseason, plugging Vontaze Burfict into a defensive network that now runs at warp speed.

 Burfict has mastered Paul Guenther's scheme and knows exactly how to adjust and re-align to best defend a particular offensive play.
 Burfict is confident in his reads, efficient and clear when dispensing pre-snap information.
 Being in the right spot, able to anticipate what's coming, allowing the defense to play faster.